What are Social Work Teaching Partnerships?

 Supported career pathways in areas such as practice education and leadership and management.

-The Yorkshire Urban and Rural Teaching Partnership brings together four Yorkshire local authorities and two universities; Calderdale Council, Kirklees Council, City of York Council and North Yorkshire County Council are working closely with the University of Huddersfield and the University of York to deliver ambitious plans for the education and ongoing development of the Social Work workforce.
+The Yorkshire Urban and Rural Teaching Partnership bring together four Yorkshire local authorities and two universities; Calderdale Council, Kirklees Council, City of York Council and North Yorkshire County Council are working closely with the University of Huddersfield and the University of York to deliver ambitious plans for the education and ongoing development of the Social Work workforce.